ntrut/UserAPI/README.md

 ```bash
 go run .
 ```
 The program runs on localhost with port 8080, just make sure nothing is being used on that port.
+Also, you dont need to do anything with the db file.
+The program will automatically overwrite it when the program first runs.
+The program will always start with the same 10 users.
 Now you are ready to use the API!

 ## API Docs